windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 ## 4 Topologies
-Due to limited processing power of the Storm Cluster, Kahn is broken up into 4 topologies, each dedicating itself to separate tasks.
+Due to limited processing power of the Storm Cluster, Kahn is broken into 4 topologies, each dedicating itself to separate tasks.
 Each topology has its own LogProcessor Bolt.

 * Topology 1 includes IPCounter, StatusCounter, and URLCounter